FoA-game/Lower-Nuovartica/EP1/items.md

 ### LN 06 - Portable Reunion
 It scours fragments of memories, weaving the digital threads into intelligent phantasms of loved ones, promising authentic conversations and interactions. <br>
 A meticulously crafted dream brings the yesterday back to life. <br>
-With a tag of 600 dollars, it stands as the most coveted luxury.
+With a tag of 600 auriums, it stands as the most coveted luxury.

 ### LN 07 - Damaged Hibernation Pod
 A budget Lazareon hibernation chamber, its cryogenic fluid long leaked, leaving behind human remains. <br>